Learning Rate Scheduling with Matrix Factorization for Private Training: Single-participation: Square root of the workload

 where $\Gamma_q(x)$ denotes the $q$-Gamma function, and $\lim_{\alpha\to 1^{-}}\Gamma_{\alpha^2}(1/2) = \Gamma(1/2) = \sqrt{\pi}$. \end{restatable}

 We can also compute the inverse of this matrix (see Appendix, Lemma~\ref{lem:inverse_matrix}).
-Using the lower bound, we now establish the following bounds for the MaxSE and MeanSE errors under an exponentially decaying learning rate.
+Using the lower bound, we now establish the following bounds for the MaxSE and MeanSE errors under an exponentially decaying learning rate. \begin{restatable}{corollary}{squareRootFactorizationCor} Let $\beta\in(0,1/e)$ and $\alpha=\beta^{1/(n-1)}$.
+For the square-root factorization $A_{\chi}=A_{\chi}^{1/2}A_{\chi}^{1/2}$, we have